 Jesus told His followers they would be His witnesses, empowered by the Holy Spirit, to share the good news everywhere—even to the ends of the earth.
 Joanna, an ordinary woman with influence and resources, became one of the first evangelists, supporting Jesus and boldly proclaiming His resurrection.

 Kingdom outposts are places where heaven meets earth, where ordinary people live out the love and power of Jesus.
-Like Joanna and the women of the Beguines in church history, we are called to be faithful witnesses, caring for others, proclaiming the gospel, and living as Jesus did.
+Like Joanna and the early disciples, we are called to be faithful witnesses, caring for others, proclaiming the gospel, and living as Jesus did.

 Reflection: